 Whiteboard is more like an extended paint tool and it will let you scribble your thoughts and simultaneously explain them through voice recording.

-Microsoft Snip is still in beta but make no mistake, it is not just any ordinary screenshot tool.
+Microsoft Snip is not just any ordinary screenshot tool.
 Go get it here.

 - Tags: Screen Capture